 |$200||$8||Too sad for me to even put on this chart||Too sad for me to even put on this chart|

-How to Stay within Your Budget
+How to Stay within Your Budget (if it’s limited)

 Ok, so now that you understand that paying something like $200 or $500 for 50k words is not a living wage, and isn’t even minimum wage, let’s talk about your budget.
-You may not be able to afford the $750 or $1,250 that is more fair for a 50k word book.
+You may not be able to afford the $750 or $1,250 that is fairer for a 50k word book.

 (Again, a 50k word book could cost even more depending on the speed of the editor, the type of editing, if they are charging more than $50 an hour, and the state of your manuscript.
 While I average seven pages an hour, I have edited as slow as four pages an hour for a manuscript that needed more editing.)

 The editors charging rock-bottom rates may be doing so because they haven’t really been trained in editing, and they don’t understand it is a specialized skill.
 So if you pay those rates, you may not end up with good quality editing, and it will honestly be a waste of your money.